MicrosoftDocs/windows-itpro-docs/windows/deployment/customize-boot-image.md

 - The boot image modified as part of this guide is outside of the `<RemoteInstall>` folder.
 For example, the `winpe.wim` boot image that comes with the Windows ADK
 - The updated boot image is being added as a new boot image in WDS

-then follow these steps to add the boot image in WDS:
+Follow these steps to add the boot image in WDS:

 1. Add the updated boot image to WDS using the following command lines: